Dark Avengers: New Dark Avengers

 A new Dark Avengers team is formed by Norman Osborn and H.A.M.M.E.R.
-The roster includes Skaar, Gorgon, Ai Apaec, Dr. June Covington, Superia, and Trickshot.
-The team is backed up by Hydra and Advanced Idea Mechanics.
-Norman Osborn also has A.I.M. rebuild Ragnarok so that he can join the Dark Avengers.
+The roster includes Skaar, Gorgon, Ai Apaec, June Covington, Superia, and Trickshot.
+Osborn also has A.I.M. rebuild Ragnarok so that he can join the Dark Avengers.
 Although Osborn claims to be certain that his new team is superior to their "templates," he appears unaware that Madame Hydra and Gorgon are already planning to kill him once he proves himself to be too dangerous as leader, intending to use his team to sow discord by serving as a voice of the "disenfranchised" unsatisfied with the status quo.
 The subsequent fight against the New Avengers proves to be relatively evenly matched.
-Although Osborn demonstrates a surprising new level of strength allowing him to throw Luke Cage a considerable distance and his Scarlet Witch injures Doctor Strange, the others are able to hold their own far more easily.
+Although Osborn demonstrates a surprising new level of strength, the others are able to hold their own far more easily.
 When they attempt to teleport away, the New Avengers end up facing Ragnarok.
-Spider-Man and Iron Fist are able to defeat Ragnarok, but the Dark Avengers' actions have still damaged the New Avengers' reputations by tricking them into provoking a fight with a team who just helped the civilians, Osborn's other forces attacking the main team to charge them with various war crimes, ordering the President to declare Osborn the new head of world security and put the Avengers on trial.
+Spider-Man and Iron Fist are able to defeat Ragnarok, but the Dark Avengers' actions have still damaged the New Avengers' reputations.